Bullying and cyberbullying

 Encourage them to talk openly about what’s happening and how this is making them feel.
 You could suggest they see a health professional to talk things through.

 Come up with some practical steps and strategies together – who they can talk to at school/work/sport and what they can do when the bullying is happening.
-Our Youthbeyondblue bullying and cyberbullying fact sheet has some tips to help you.

 1 Cross, D., Shaw, T., Hearn, L., Epstein, M., Monks, H., Lester, L., & Thomas, L. (2009).
 Australian Covert Bullying Prevalence Study (ACBPS).
 Perth: Child Health Promotion Research Centre, Edith Cowan University.